 After wine tasting, we checked into our Westlake Village Inn room.
-Herman and I stayed in one of the deluxe suites complete with a separate living room, private patio overlooking the gardens, his and hers sinks, and a Jacuzzi large enough to fit even Herman’s 6’6” frame.
+I stayed in one of the deluxe suites complete with a separate living room, private patio overlooking the gardens, and a jacuzzi.

 We snuck in a bit of time at the pool before changing for dinner.
 We caught the most amazing sunset over the pond on our way over to mediterraneo.
 (The brunch was so good we had to try the dinner.)
 We got a table overlooking the pond and fountainS.
 Cedric the Entertainer was hosting a private party next door at Bogies, the property’s token night club.
 It was fun to watch the night unwind over there from our seats.
 We shared the bolognese and gnocchi dishes.
 I must say that the calamari was one of the best I’ve ever had.
 My suggestion, try to get a reservation on the patio!

 The next morning Azusa and I got an early start to shoot some of these photos before the sun came up.
 There was some filming going on for the TV show Modern Family, but you would never have known except for the trailers in the parking lot.
 We got brunch at Stonehaus before taking a siesta early that afternoon.
 (Had to get another almond milk latte of course.)